tfabris/BlueGigaEmpeg/README.md

 date/time information on the empeg sometimes, but your modern car likely has a perfectly functional clock of its own.

-You'll notice that the empeg sled connector only supplies power if the empeg is awake.
+You'll notice that the empeg tuner connector only supplies power if the empeg is awake.
 If you put the empeg into sleep mode via a long press on the top button, it will go to sleep, but that also means the Arduino+Bluetooth assembly stops receiving power.
 This is actually good: you want to be able to